 Moderate-to-severe vasomotor symptoms of menopause.

 Prime pump before 1st use.
 Apply to clean, dry, unbroken skin on the inside of the forearm between the elbow and wrist.
 Initially 1 spray daily; may increase to 2–3 sprays if needed; do not spray in the same area.
 Allow spray to dry before dressing; do not wash area for at least 1hr after application.
 Use shortest duration and lowest dose consistent with treatment goals and risks.

+Increased risk of endometrial carcinoma or hyperplasia in women with intact uterus (adding progestin is essential).
 Not for prevention of cardiovascular disease or dementia.
-Increased risk of cardiovascular disorders (eg, stroke, DVT, VTE); discontinue if occurs or suspected.
+Increased risk of cardiovascular events (eg, MI, stroke, VTE); discontinue if occurs.
+Manage risk factors for cardiovascular disease and venous thromboembolism appropriately.
 Discontinue at least 4–6 weeks before surgery type associated with increased risk of thromboembolism or during prolonged immobilization.
-Increased risk of endometrial carcinoma or hyperplasia in women with intact uterus (adding progestin is essential).
-Breast or ovarian cancer.
+Increased risk of breast or ovarian cancer.
 Risk of probable dementia in women >65yrs of age.
 Risk of unintentional secondary exposure to prepubertal children.
 Gallbladder disease.
-Bone disease associated with hypercalcemia.
+Severe hypercalcemia in breast cancer or bone metastases.
 Visual abnormalities.
 History of hypertriglyceridemia.
 Discontinue if cholestatic jaundice, pancreatitis, hypercalcemia, or retinal vascular lesions occur.
 Monitor thyroid function.
 Conditions aggravated by fluid retention.
 Hypoparathyroidism.
 Endometriosis.
 Hereditary angioedema.
 Asthma.
 Diabetes.
 Epilepsy.
 Migraine.
 Porphyria.
 SLE.
 Hepatic hemangiomas.
-Do initial complete physical and repeat yearly (include Pap smear, mammogram, BP).
+Do initial complete physical and repeat annually (include Pap smear, mammogram, and BP).
+Flammable.
 Reevaluate periodically.
-Product is flammable.
-Nursing mothers.
+Nursing mothers: not recommended.

-Pump—8.1mL (56 sprays/pump)
+Metered-dose pump—8.1mL (56 sprays/pump)

 Psychiatry Advisor Articles